lifebit-ai/simulate/README.md

 ## 3 - Documentation

-The lifebit-ai/simulate pipeline comes with documentation about the pipeline which you can find in the [`docs/` directory](docs).
+The lifebit-ai/simulate pipeline comes with documentation about the pipeline which you can find in the [`docs/`](docs).